MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-azure-site-recovery-for-windows-server.md

 ## Known issues

-As disaster recovery is in preview, users might experience technical issues during the deployment process.
+As the Azure Site Recovery configuration tool is in preview, users might experience technical issues during the deployment process.
 To mitigate certain issue's, perform the following actions:

 - **Issue**: You encounter the error:

   ![A transient error is displayed when installing the Azure Site Recovery agent extension in the Azure portal](../media/azure-arc/azure-arc-disaster-recovery-tool-asr-error.png)

 - **Solution**: No action needed as this error is transient.
-Navigate to **Windows management > Disaster recovery (preview) > Protect VM workloads** and check the status of your infrastructure under **Step 1: Prepare infrastructure**.
+Navigate to **Windows management > Azure Site Recovery configuration (preview) > Protect VM workloads** and check the status of your infrastructure under **Step 1: Prepare infrastructure**.

 - **Issue**: You encounter the following PowerShell error: